dylnbp/MCD12Q2_Processing/README.md

 The MCD12Q2 data files (in HDF4 format) were downloaded from NASA's Land Processes Distributed Active Archive Center (LP DAAC), and the greenup layer (providing pixel-level SOS metrics in DOY) was used to represent spring phenology.
 The SOS metric is defined as the date when EVI2 first crossed 15% of the segment EVI2 amplitude.
 This project processed SOS metrics of 2001 - 2016 over countries in Asia and assessed trends in spring phenology.

 ## Analysis of SOS metrics
 Multi-year SOS metrics were analyzed at the pixel level.
-For each pixel, the following statistical calculation was conducted:
+For each pixel, the following statistics were calculated:
 * Mean of SOS metrics - the timing of spring onset
 * Standard deviation of SOS metrics - the degree of SOS variation
 * Linear regression of SOS metrics - the coefficient indicates a spring phenological trend: < 0 means earlier SOS, > 0 means later SOS)